Figure53/F53OSC/README.markdown

 ## Usage Notes

 - F53OSC must be compiled with ARC.
-- You must link against Security.framework and CFNetwork.framework.
+- You must link against `Security.framework` and `CFNetwork.framework`.
-- F53OSC requires macOS 10.9+ or iOS 7.0+.
+- F53OSC requires Xcode 6.3 or later and a deployment target of macOS 10.9+ or iOS 7.0+.

 ## Demo